tdwaf/doc.jp/docs/plan/study-plan.md

 This page will describe the current study plan I have for myself.
 This isn't going to be super detailed, but will list my current flow.

-- Anki Kaishi deck
+- Start my morning with new vocab and reviews using the Kaishi Anki deck
-- Bunpro grammar review (will add a new one from here or from Genki 2)
+- Do my bunpro grammar reviews and add a new grammar point to review (either from bunrpo or genki 2)
-- WaniKani lesson and review
+- Do my WaniKani reviews (or new cards once a week)
-- Satori Reader Grammar Nutshell lesson (sometimes two)
+- Do one or two Grammar Nutshell lessons (from satori reader)
-- Immerse in comprehensible Japanese video
+- Immerse using at least one Comprehensible Japanese video (youtube)